-Hope Farm is an elegant guesthouse located in York, the oldest inland town in Western Australia, situated 97 kilometres East of Perth.
+Hope Farm is an elegant guesthouse in York, the oldest inland town in Western Australia, situated 97 kilometres East of Perth.

 Providing a perfect mix of country charm and modern-day luxury, each of the three guest rooms have ensuite bathrooms, and are independent of the main house in our 1907 wing.